 The government of Bhutan has a good record in containing corruption.
-The incidence of corruption is much lower than in neighboring South Asian countries.
+The incidence of corruption is considerably lower than in neighboring South Asian countries.
 Several factors explain this.
 First, smaller governments such as that of Bhutan are easier to monitor and audit.
 Second, there has been a concerted effort by government over several years to raise the standards of accounting and auditing to international levels.
 Third, an Accounting and Auditing Standards Board of Bhutan was introduced in 2010 to assist in raising Bhutanese standards in these activities.
 Fourth, the idea of service to the state and king is ingrained in the civil service and acts to prevent corruption.
 Fifth, the Anti-Corruption Commission (ACC) established in 2006 has been a notable force in promoting the anti-corruption message and in investigating and prosecuting corrupt officials.
 In March 2013, the ACC secured guilty verdicts for a case against the speaker of the National Assembly and the minister for home affairs dating back to years before they had been elected to office.
-Other elected officials are currently under investigation.
-Finally, the Royal Audit Authority (RAA) has been a leading force for financial accountability.
+Sixth, the Royal Audit Authority (RAA) has been a leading force for financial accountability.
 At times, it has been highly critical of policy implementation.
 The RAA reports to the Public Accounts Committee of the National Assembly.
+Finally, there is widespread concern among citizens about corruption, leading to a low tolerance for activities that are viewed as corrupt.